MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

     :::image type="content" source="media/fabric-trial/fabric-home-page.png" alt-text="Screenshot of the Microsoft Fabric homepage with the Account manager outlined in red.":::

-3. In the Account manager, select **Start trial**.
+1. In the Account manager, select **Start trial**.
 If you don't see the *Start trial* button, trials might be disabled for your tenant.

 > [!NOTE]
 > If the Account manager already displays **Trial status**, you may already have a **Power BI trial** in progress.
 In this case, attempt to use a Fabric feature to generate a prompt to start a Fabric trial capacity too.
-For more information, see [x](#other-ways-to-start-a-microsoft-fabric-trial).
+For more information, see [Start using Fabric](#other-ways-to-start-a-microsoft-fabric-trial).

 :::image type="content" source="media/fabric-trial/me-control.png" alt-text="Screenshot of the Microsoft Fabric Account manager.":::

-5. If prompted, agree to the terms and then select **Start trial**.
+1. If prompted, agree to the terms and then select **Start trial**.

-6. Once your trial capacity is ready, you receive a confirmation message.
+1. Once your trial capacity is ready, you receive a confirmation message.
 Select **Got it** to begin working in Fabric.
 You're now the Capacity administrator for that trial capacity.
 To learn how to share your trial capacity using workspaces, see [Share trial capacities](#share-trial-capacities)

-7. Open your Account manager again.
+1. Open your Account manager again.
 Notice the heading for **Trial status**.
 Your Account manager keeps track of the number of days remaining in your trial.
 You also see the countdown in your Fabric menu bar when you work in a product workload.

     :::image type="content" source="media/fabric-trial/trial-status-me-control.png" alt-text="Screenshot of the Microsoft Fabric trial status.":::